Suu Kyi's party ends boycott of Myanmar's parliament

 Ban's visit is his first since July 2009, when Senior General Than Shwe ruled Myanmar at the head of a regime that brutally suppressed dissent.

 But under Thein Sein, the junta's former fourth-in-command, the government has eased media censorship, legalised trade unions, freed more than 600 political prisoners and begun an economic overhaul.
-It has also struck ceasefire deals with all but one of its ethnic minority rebel groups.
+It has also struck ceasefire deals with ethnic minority rebel groups.

-Ban said he was convinced about Thein Sein's sincerity and urged him to address the U.N.
-General Assembly.

-"I could see from his remarks he has a genuine and very strong commitment," Ban said.
-"I know his character and his leadership and I'm quite convinced he will contribute and be committed to moving forward in political reform.

-"I told him to speak to the world his vision and commitment for a democratic Myanmar."
+Ban signed an agreement on Monday offering U.N. technical support for Myanmar's first census since 1983 and he will travel to Shan state, one of the world's biggest opium-growing regions, to assess moves to eradicate opium poppy cultivation.

-(Additional reporting by Martin Petty in Naypyitaw; Writing by Alan Raybould; Editing by Maria Golovnina)
+(Reporting by Aung Hla Tun; Additional reporting by Martin Petty in Naypyitaw; Writing by Alan Raybould; Editing by Robert Birsel)